 They are usually located in remote areas and are surrounded by forests.
 Most of these locations are off-limits to tourists.
 However, there are a few exceptions, like Ghost Towns USA.
 Here, visitors can explore the ruins of deserted settlements.

 In 1858, the town was established at the site of a pass over a mountain ridge called Gap Mountain Pass.
-During its heyday in the early 20th Century, there were hotels, restaurants, saloons, and businesses along Main Street.
+During its heyday in the early 20th Century, there were hotels, restaurants, salons, and businesses along Main Street.

 Carl Reinert was born in 1881 and died in 1957.
 He started selling groceries at age 16 and ran the family grocery until he sold it in 1927.
 At the time, there were no stop signs along FM 218.
 So Mr. Reinert would drive down the road, look both ways, turn around, and return.

 His customers loved him.
-They called him “Mr. C.R.,” after the initials carved into the wooden countertop above the cash register.
+They called him “Mr. C.R.” after the initials were carved into the wooden countertop above the cash register.
 For many years, the old store stood alone, but now, visitors can stroll through the reconstructed shop and see the original wood floors, stained glass windows, and hand-painted ceiling tiles.

 Just down the road lies a quaint little town called Stroudsburg.
 You’ll see an old abandoned house leaning over slightly to the left.

 A hundred and forty-two years ago, things looked pretty good for Carlton, a booming, agricultural-forward town named after early settler F. M. Carlton Hotel.
-It was lucky enough to grow near a well-used wagon road, traveled by merchants eager to trade and spend.
+It was lucky enough to grow near a well-used wagon road traveled by merchants eager to trade and spend.